 “The ones you love the most are always the ones that hurt you the most”

-On his quest, he is joined by his trusted bodyguard Mu-yeong (Kim Sang-ho), a female physician named Seo Bi (Doona Bae – known for her role as Sun in Sense8), and a young warrior named Young Shin (Kim Sung-kyu).
+On his quest, he is joined by his trusted bodyguard Mu-yeong (Kim Sang-ho), a female physician named Seo Bi (Doona Bae; known for her role as Sun in Sense8), and a young warrior named Young Shin (Kim Sung-kyu).
 Their dynamics shift under the chilling circumstances, but probably the most daunting enemy is the one responsible for the political scene of the country.
 The Queen Consort (Kim Hye-jun) twiddles power behind the palace’s walls, careless with life.

-Unlike most shows, both seasons of Kingdom deliver breathless action, as well as a production worthy of an Oscar.
+Unlike most series, both seasons of Kingdom deliver breathless action, as well as a production worthy of an Oscar.
 Every scene seems meticulously crafted, from the makeup and costumes to the choreography.
 The utter chaos of the approaching night is enthralling, tying a feather-light knot around your heartstrings.
 The subplots are woven into a harmonious web, which pulsates from the human element of the series.
 Bleeding while the light is dwindling.

 Every character has an arc and never strays from it, binding the fictional theme into something eerily believable.
 When you least expect it, the series pounces on you, asking uncomfortably ethical questions.
 And yet, you find yourself unable to squirming away.
 Because of the natural balance of themes and engaging dilemmas, the series easily draws in a wide audience, promising many sleepless nights.
 The only downside of the series is that there are only ten episodes in a season.